MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Receive in Lodging:**

-    -

-        -
-    - Once received the ATM Card for Employee in Lodging then ATM credentials is using to upload in HRM.
+    - Once received the ATM Card for Employee in Lodging then ATM card details like card number, Issue and Expiry date is import into HRM portal.

          - *In The action field is following to,*